Matrix factorizations and pentagon maps: Conclusions

 \section{Conclusions}

-In this article we proposed a specific class of matrices that their associated re-factorization problems turned equivalent either to Pentagon, reverse-Pentagon, or Yang-Baxter maps.
-We thoroughly examined the order $N=2$ and $N=3$ matrices and obtained explicitly the associated maps.
+In this article we have proposed a specific class of matrices that their associated re-factorization problems turned equivalent either to pentagon, reverse-pentagon, or Yang-Baxter maps.
+We thoroughly examined the order $N=2$ and $N=3$ matrices and explicitly obtained the associated maps.
 For higher order matrices of the proposed form, further studies are required.